We’ve helped writers from around the world. Will you be next?

 Margaret won the Beryl Bainbridge Award for Best First Time Author at the People’s Book Prize, for her historical novel, ‘Turn of the Tide’.
 At the time of writing, the book has an average 4.9-star rating on Amazon.
 Margaret attended our Summer Festival of Writing.

-Claire said that our self-editing course was “life-changing” and has gone on to win the Good Housekeeping First Novel competition with ‘The Choice’, a book now published with Orion.
+Claire said that our Self-Edit Your Novel course was “life-changing” and has gone on to win the Good Housekeeping First Novel competition with ‘The Choice’, a book now published with Orion.
 It has since been a Good Housekeeping’s book of the month and Times audiobook of the week.
 She won the East Anglian Book Award in 2020.

 And still more…